Eriasuitor/giggle-billbiubiu-holder/README.md

 ## Overview

-This application is the Server side of [giggle-billbiubiu](https://github.com/Eriasuitor/giggle-billbiubiu), a book-keeping app. **Many grammatical mistakes will be found in this document.**
+This application is the Server side of [giggle-billbiubiu](https://github.com/Eriasuitor/giggle-billbiubiu), a book-keeping app. **Many grammatical mistakes can be found in this document.**

 ## Database Design